aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 ### Knowledge Gap and Learning Curve

-   **Problem:** For teams unfamiliar with event sourcing, there's a significant learning curve:
+   **Problem:** For teams unfamiliar with event sourcing, there's a learning curve:

    > "For people who've not ever done it, it takes time to teach them to do it.
 If they've never experienced anything like it before, it can be quite a mental leap." -- Ted

    **Solution:** Invest in upfront learning and knowledge sharing.
-Have your team spend time studying event sourcing patterns, watching presentations, and reading articles before making key design decisions.
-This initial investment pays off by preventing costly mistakes later.
+Have your team spend time studying event sourcing patterns before making key decisions.
+Mistakes can be costly, so this initial investment pays off.

+## Mistakes I Made With My Team

+### Overreliance on a Single Projector / Aggregate

+Deeper into event sourcing, one pattern emerges: Coupling your aggregates with your commands and queries (**CQ**RS).
+Leaning into the abstraction, there is no true representation of the data but the event stream itself.
+Every projection, even one that represents your biggest domain model, is still only a subset of the data.
+Projections are only views into the true data.
+So now consider writing a query.
+You can be selective about what you project, and do it into whatever shape you want.
+You can project directly into the shape the API client is expecting, for example.

+   **Mistake:** Having only one projector, which projects into a mega aggregate, which has data on it for all kinds of different functionality.
+Then transforming that model to the thing we need at the moment.

+   > "We made only a single projector into a huge aggregate that had, among other things, the primary domain object, then performed all kinds of complicated and error prone operations to coerce that object into what we ultimately wanted for whatever task we tried to accomplish." -- Sully

+   **Next time:** Bring projection logic closer to the query.
+Instead of always projecting into the same aggregate with the same domain model, then transforming that, prefer projecting into the shape you need directly.
+This will save a ton of unnecessary wiring.

+### Overreliance on a Centralized Service Class

+It's happened to all of us: One big house for all of our reads/writes to the event stream, all operating around one central, mega domain object, which we got from our one mega aggregate.

+The class never fell into statefulness or anything, it just accumulated lots of methods.
+But here's the thing: Its existence was predicated on the concept of one centralized domain model.
+That model is the underlying common theme among all those methods.
+If we dispense with the concept of this one big model, we can decouple all those methods.
+So instead of having this central spot where all the model transformation logic lives, we could use projection to shape each query, and put that projection logic right into the query itself.
+Furthermore, we could accumulate common projection patterns, make them composable, and generate a simple DSL for for querying the event stream.

+**Mistake:** We ended up growing our single aggregate and its service class over time to handle all the different functionality we kept programming into it.

+**Next time:** Use a CQRS pattern from the beginning - dispense with the central service class, and put everything we need into commands and queries, including the projection logic to query the event stream.

+## Best Practices

+* When designing events, model around verbs (actions), not nouns (entities).

+For example: instead having an object `car`,  with methods like `car.start()`, which populate state `car.started = true`, then saving `car.save()`, you drop events into the event stream, like `CarStarted(car_id)`.
+Then when someone needs to know how many running cars there are, they can count `CarStarted` events (minus `CarStopped` events?) or something.

+* Strongly consider using a CQRS pattern

 ## Summary

-- Use event sourcing when auditability, traceability, and temporal state recreation are critical.
+- Use event sourcing when you want auditability, traceability, and temporal state recreation.
 - Complex domains with evolving business rules benefit from it.
 - It's a natural fit for event-driven architectures.
-- Be prepared for operational complexity including event versioning and snapshotting.
+- Be prepared for everyone to study event sourcing architectural patterns.
 - Invest time in event storming and proper domain modeling before implementation.
 - Keep events small and discrete to avoid painful upcasting issues.
-- For teams new to event sourcing, invest in upfront learning to avoid costly mistakes.
-- If your use case is simple or your team unfamiliar with event-driven patterns, consider starting with simpler persistence models.
+- If your use case is simple or your team unlikely to embrace alternative architectural patterns, consider using simpler persistence models.

-By carefully considering your domain needs and operational constraints, you can decide if event sourcing is the right architectural pattern for your project.